hoducha/wp-markdown-editor/README.md

-# Markdown Editor for WordPress
+# WpMarkdownEditor Plugin

 ## Description ##
-WpMarkdownEditor replaces the default editor with SimpleMDE editor - a beautiful and intuitive Markdown editor.
+WpMarkdownEditor replaces the default editor with [SimpleMDE](https://github.com/NextStepWebs/simplemde-markdown-editor) editor - a beautiful and intuitive Markdown editor.
 The post and page contents are stored in the HTML format, so deactivating the plug-in will not affect to your contents.

 ## Installation ##